Picture superiority effect: Evidence

 This effect has been shown to occur in recognition memory tasks, where items studied as pictures are better remembered than items studied as words, even when targets are presented as words during the test phase.
 Whether the picture superiority effect influences the familiarity and/or recollection processes, according to the dual-process models, thought to underlie recognition memory is not clear.

 In experiments of associative recognition memory, participants studied random concrete word pairs, and line drawing pairs.
 They had to discriminate between intact and rearranged pairs at test.
 The picture superiority effect continued to express a strong effect with a greater hit rate for intact picture pairs.
 This further supports encoding theories More recent research in associative recognition shows support that semantic meaning of nameable pictures is activated faster than that of words, allowing for more meaningful associations between items depicted as pictures to be generated.

-Pictures have distinctive features that enable to distinguish pictures from words and such discriminability increase memory ability in comparison with verbal cues (Jenkins, Neale & Deno, 19 67).
-Picture Superiority effect was also evident for memory recall during semantic procession (Childers & Houston, 1984).
-Moreover, pictures in pairs or group were better organized in our memory than words thus resulting in superiority in recall (Pavio & Csapo, 1973).
+Pictures have distinctive features that enable to distinguish pictures from words and such discriminability increase memory ability in comparison with verbal cues.
+Picture Superiority effect was also evident for memory recall during semantic procession.
+Moreover, pictures in pairs or group were better organized in our memory than words thus resulting in superiority in recall.
 The picture superiority effect is also present in spatial memory, where locations of items and photographs were remembered better than locations of words.

 Critique

-The advantage of pictures over words is only evident when visual similarity is a reliable cue; because it takes longer to understand pictures than words (Snodgrass & McCullough, 1986).
-Pictures are only superior to words for list learning because differentiation is easier for pictures (Dominowski & Gadlin, 1968).
-In reverse picture superiority it was observed that learning was much slower when the responses were pictures (Postman, 1978).
-Words produced a faster response than pictures and pictures did not have an advantages of having easier access to semantic memory or superior effect over words for dual-coding theory (Amrhein, McDaniel & Waddill 2002).
+The advantage of pictures over words is only evident when visual similarity is a reliable cue; because it takes longer to understand pictures than words.
+Pictures are only superior to words for list learning because differentiation is easier for pictures.
+In reverse picture superiority it was observed that learning was much slower when the responses were pictures.
+Words produced a faster response than pictures and pictures did not have an advantages of having easier access to semantic memory or superior effect over words for dual-coding theory.
 Similarly, studies where response time deadlines have been implemented, the reverse superiority effect was reported.
 This is related to the dual-process model of familiarity and recollection.
 When deadlines for the response were short, the process of familiarity was present, along with an increased tendency to recall words over pictures.
 When response deadlines were longer, the process of recollection was being utilized, and a strong picture superiority effect was present.
-In addition, equivalent response time was reported for pictures and words for intelligence comparison (Paivio & Marschark, 1980).
+In addition, equivalent response time was reported for pictures and words for intelligence comparison.
 Contrary to the assumption that pictures have faster access to the same semantic code than words do; all semantic information is stored in a single system.
-The only difference is that pictures and words access different features of the semantic code (te Linde, 1982).
+The only difference is that pictures and words access different features of the semantic code.